Kubaryt/text_pokemonisator/README.md

 ## 📈Project state

-Website design is pretty much done.\
-I have to enhance conversion logic.
+Project is finished, though if you have any ideas for improvements or you found any bugs, feel free to share them.